bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

     ```
 * If you see an error in the metro server console relating to a `Duplicate module name` error, please follow the instructions [here](https://github.com/janeasystems/nodejs-mobile-react-native#duplicate-module-name).
 * Now we can add the Azure IoT device SDK:
-* change to the node-js project directory: `cd ./nodejs-assets/nodejs-project`
+* Change to the node-js project directory: `cd ./nodejs-assets/nodejs-project`
-* `npm install --save azure-iot-device azure-iot-device-http`
+* Install azure-iot-device sdk and HTTP transport package `npm install --save azure-iot-device azure-iot-device-http`
 * We're now adding code to connect to IoT hub and to send/receive messages using the `azure-iot-device-sdk` using Http transport.
 Please note that you need your device connection string here to connect via `Client.fromConnectionString(...)` - **Please note that this is a PoC only and connection string should not be checked into source code.
 Also, for security considerations, I suggest to read "[Understand Azure IoT Hub security](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security)" from the Microsoft Docs**
 * In the `nodejs-assets/nodejs-project` folder replace the content of `main.js` with the following:
     ```js